SRI-CSL/radler/examples/pubsub/README.rst

    ./radler.sh --ws_dir=/tmp/catkin_ws/src compile examples/pubsub/multi_machine/pubsub.radl --plant plant --ROS

 For running on multi\_machine setup, copy executables to the corresponding machines.
-Refer plant section of .radl file for the IPs as below.
+Refer to plant section of .radl file for the IPs as below.

 ::